hossain-khan/kids-math-tutor/webapp/README.md

 #### Environment Configuration

 The deployment uses environment-specific configurations in `wrangler.json`:
-- **Production**: Uses Cloudflare secrets for the admin password, but deploys to the **same worker instance** as the main deployment (not a separate `-production` worker)
+- **Production**: Uses Cloudflare secrets for the admin password, AI binding, and static assets
-- **Development**: Uses local password from `wrangler.json` for local testing
+- **Development**: Uses local password from `wrangler.json` for local testing with AI binding

-**⚠️ Important Configuration Detail**:
+**⚠️ Important Configuration Details**:

+1. **AI Binding**: The AI binding must be configured in the environment-specific section (e.g., `env.production.ai`), not just at the top level.
+Wrangler does not inherit top-level bindings to environments.

-When using `npx wrangler deploy --env production`, Cloudflare automatically creates a new worker with a `-production` suffix if the `name` field is not explicitly set in the environment config.
+2. **Worker Name**: When using `npx wrangler deploy --env production`, Cloudflare automatically creates a new worker with a `-production` suffix if the `name` field is not explicitly set in the environment config.
 This can create a separate, unreachable worker instance without routes.

 To prevent this, the `wrangler.json` must include `"name": "pup-tutor-worksheet-generator"` in the production environment section: